devnull-cz/c-prog-lang/modules/warm-up/ell-in-cm.md

 Each 10 lines print a line (sequence of `-` characters, say 20 times).
 The line will immediately follow the table header and then will appear each 10 lines.
-Use `while` cycle to print the line.
+Use `while` cycle to print the lines.

 Print 30 numeric rows.